kycdao/kycdao-ios-sdk/Sources/KycDao.docc/WalletIntegration.md

 ``WalletSessionProtocol/sendMintingTransaction(walletAddress:mintingProperties:)``

 In the implementation of this function your wallet is expected to send a transaction (for EVM chains use eth_sendTransaction call), with the given wallet address using the minting properties.
+Returns the transaction hash.

 ## Checking the verification status of an address